She can perform magic. But not particularly well. And not without a lot of unforeseen . . . complications.

 Hawkins’ writing here is sharp, clever and vivacious.
 This is a book will have you laughing out loud and biting your nails in suspense–sometimes at the same time.
 Filled with action, humor, awesome characters, and a few twists Hex Hall offers readers a few surprises and a lot of fun.

-Possible Pairings: The Demon’s Lexicon by Sarah Rees Brennan, Fire by Kristin Cashore, Beautiful Creatures by Kami Garcia and Margaret Stohl, A Breath of Frost by Alyxandra Harvey, Once a Witch by Carolyn MacCullough, The Dolls by Kiki Sullivan, A Well-Timed Enchantment by Vivian Vande Velde
+Possible Pairings: The Demon’s Lexicon by Sarah Rees Brennan, Fire by Kristin Cashore, Drink, Slay, Love by Sarah Beth Durst, Beautiful Creatures by Kami Garcia and Margaret Stohl, A Breath of Frost by Alyxandra Harvey, Once a Witch by Carolyn MacCullough, The Dolls by Kiki Sullivan, A Well-Timed Enchantment by Vivian Vande Velde

 Exclusive Bonus Content: This is neither here nor there but one of my favorite characters was a minor one named Cal.
 I hope we see more of him in this book’s sequel (Demonglass due out in 2011) because I really liked him and he just kind of jumped off the page for me.
 Go Cal!